Superelastic Heating in Treanor-Gordiets Plasmas: A Unified Analytic Closure

 where $N_{n+m}$ is the population of the upper state and $k_{n+m \to n}$ is the de-excitation rate coefficient.
 To relate these forward and reverse rates, we apply the principle of detailed balance.
 The rate coefficient for the reverse process is related to the forward process by the exponential of the specific anharmonic energy gap at the electron temperature $T_{\rm e}$:

 The principle of detailed balance is applied in Eq.~(\ref{eq:detailed_balance_anh}) to determine the reverse rate coefficients.
-This step is strictly necessary to ensure the thermodynamic consistency of the formulation; utilizing independent forward and reverse rates would fail to satisfy the second law of thermodynamics at equilibrium.
-While this relation formally implies a Maxwellian Electron Energy Distribution Function (EEDF), this approximation is robust in the context of fluid closures.
-For air and nitrogen plasmas, the Maxwellian assumption is a very good approximation at moderate electron temperatures ($T_{\rm e} \lesssim 2$~eV), where the bulk distribution remains largely unaffected by inelastic losses.
-At higher energies, it remains a fair approximation that captures the essential physics of the energy transfer while ensuring the model converges to the correct equilibrium state.
+This step is required to ensure the thermodynamic consistency of the formulation; utilizing independent forward and reverse rates would fail to satisfy the second law of thermodynamics at equilibrium.
+While this relation formally implies a Maxwellian Electron Energy Distribution Function (EEDF), the final anharmonic correction factor derived here is expected to remain a very good estimate even when the electron distribution is non-Maxwellian.
+The physical justification for this extended applicability will be discussed further below Eq.~(\ref{eq:Qve_final}).

 Furthermore, we assume a Treanor distribution for the vibrationally excited states.
 This distribution accounts for the overpopulation of high-energy states when the vibrational temperature $T_{\rm v}$ exceeds the translational gas temperature $T_{\rm g}$.
 For a Treanor distribution, the population of a specific vibrational level $n$ becomes:\cite{jcp:1968:treanor}